miguelcast09/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ansible.cfg file to ~/etc/ansible.
+- Copy the filebeat-config.yml file to /etc/ansible/files/filebeat-config.yml.
-- Update the hosts file to include the hosts that will be managed: [elk] 10.1.0.5
+- Update the filebeat-config.yml file to include the host ip address for the ELK vm for: output.elasticsearch and setup.kibana.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the ELK's public ip address 20.211.156.16:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+The playbook files are:
+- filebeat-playbook.yml- file is then copied to /etc/filebeat/filebeat.yml
-- _Which file is the playbook?
-Where do you copy it?_
+- metricbeat-playbook.yml- file is then copied to /etc/metricbeat/metricbeat.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Now, specify the machine that will run the playbook by navigating into directory /etc/ansible/ and running nano against hosts files to add the IP address of the VM's.
+Then, create two collection of hosts ([azureweb] and [elk]) to specify the groups where the ELK server and Filebeat will be installed on.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+Lastly, navigate to the ELK's IP address: 20.211.156.16:5601/app/kibana to verify that the server is up and running.

 Commands to execute in order to run the Playbook:
 - ansible-playbook install-elk.yml
 - ansible-playbook filebeat-playbook.yml
 - ansible-playbook metricbeat-playbook.yml
+- ansible-playbook my-playbook.yml